run2cmd/dotfiles/README.md

 ### Tests

-I use my own easy test implementation to run in terminal window.
+I use my own easy test implementation to run in new tmux pane placed in bottom of the screen.
 Following are goals for this:

 - Support for both projects and files tests.
 - Be able to run test for project, file, or setup to prepare environment.
 - Tests needs to run per project based on autochdir and root markers like `.git`, `.svn`.
 - Single test window per project.
 Running new test against project will close previous test window and open new one.
 - Be able to run test for different projects/files in separate windows.
+- Ruse same tmux pane.

 ## Docker Desktop